 This approach to nurturing new talent continues, with e.g.etal sponsoring annual gold and silversmithing graduate exhibitions.
 In 2010, an e.g.etal outpost was established at the National Gallery of Australia in Canberra, with a special collection launched this year to celebrate the Cartier exhibition.
 Outposts have also been held at The Heide Museum of Modern Art, the Australian Centre for the Moving Image, the Adelphi Hotel and the Westin Hotel

 As a staunch advocate for jewellery artists, e.g.etal has helped establish Melbourne as the contemporary jewellery capital of Australia.
 The city is now considered one of the most vibrant jewellery communities in the world.
 “Melbourne people have such a wonderful appreciation for design,“ said Emma Goodsir.
 “We are very lucky to have amazing customers who will happily see jewellery as an art form and become collectors.”

-The Honorable Sally Capp, Lord Mayor of Melbourne paid e.g.etal a visit to see the exhibition and congratulate us on our 20th birthday milestone. ” e.g.etal has provided this incredible platform for hundreds of artists to be able to showcase their talents and their products … and propel their own careers and their own businesses,” said the Lord Mayor.
+The Honorable Sally Capp, Lord Mayor of Melbourne paid e.g.etal a visit to see the exhibition and congratulate the gallery on its 20th birthday milestone. “e.g.etal has provided this incredible platform for hundreds of artists to be able to showcase their talents and their products … and propel their own careers and their own businesses,” said the Lord Mayor.